jacobrichey/jacobrichey.github.io/_posts/2020-06-06-Build-a-Statcast-Database-in-R.md

     arrange(game_date, gameid, pa_number, pitch_number)
 ```

 Here we're going to fix a couple issues with our source data.
 Some of the pitch number counts are incorrect, which in turn causes the ball and strike counts to be wrong.
-We'll re-calculate those values ourselves to correct them.
+We'll re-calculate those values.
 Likewise, sometimes the PA number is not updated, leading to errors such as 7 ball counts.
-We'll fix this too.
 Finally, the batting team's score after the PA is always equal to the score before the PA.
 So, we'll re-calculate bat_score_after as well.
-We'll also add player names, because who knows who has batter id 545361 (it's Mike Trout, if you're wondering).
+We'll also add player names, because who knows what batter id 545361 means (that's Mike Trout, if you're wondering).
 These are sourced from the Chadwick Bureau.
-Latest version can always be found on it's [GitHub](https://github.com/chadwickbureau/register).
+Latest version can always be found on [GitHub](https://github.com/chadwickbureau/register).
 Note, you should load the csv outside of the formatting function.

 ```
   register <- read_csv("chadwick_register.csv") %>%